masonville17/autosploit/README.md

 ---
 ## EZ-Config Ready-To-Go Dockerized Noninteractive MetaSploit Framework

+#### Project Goal: Super easy yet highly configurable metasploit that can be built and started on a wide variety of targets for a wide variety of scanning profiles

+#### STATE: WIP/TESTING

 #### NOTICE - *Please use this tool repsonsibly and in accoredance with the law.*

 ## USAGE